Walking into any elementary school at the end of the day...Read More

 We provide students in high-need public schools with the fuel they need to learn and excel.

-We distribute food at 253 weekly pantries, where participants choose fresh groceries in a farmers' market-style setting.
+We distribute food at more than 275 pantries, where participants choose fresh groceries in a farmers market-style setting.

 We teach classes about how to prepare healthy meals and snacks on a budget.